Ijaz Butt: Playing career

+Corporate career

+In 1977, he served as the president of the Lahore Chamber of Commerce and Industry.

+He also worked as the director new projects at Service Industries Pakistan, expanding it to one of the largest manufacturers of footwear and motor cycle / cycle tyres and tubes.
+He was a director on the board of Servis Tyres.

 Administrative career

-In 1982 Butt was appointed manager for the Pakistani winter tour of Australia, and in 1984 the secretary of the then Board of Control for Cricket in Pakistan, a position he held until 1988 along with the presidency of the Lahore City Cricket Association.
-In October 2008 he was named chairman of the Pakistan Cricket Board.
+In 1982, Butt was appointed manager for the Pakistani winter tour of Australia, and in 1984 the secretary of the then Board of Control for Cricket in Pakistan, a position he held until 1988 along with the presidency of the Lahore City Cricket Association.

+In October 2008, he was named chairman of the Pakistan Cricket Board (PCB).
 His initial actions were to suggest the possibility of neutral venues to preserve international cricket during a time of tenuous security conditions within Pakistan: "The holding of the Champions Trophy in Pakistan depends on the security condition of the country and if the current indefinite situation prevails further we may consider the option to play on alternate venues."
 He expressed relief when the 2009 Champions Trophy appeared to be going ahead in Pakistan despite security risks, and "made a series of startling revelations" about discussions with the International Cricket Council about merging with the Indian Premier League.

 Pakistan, however, received little support as potential hosts of the Champions Trophy, a fact on which Butt expressed surprise.
 He warned that a divide would occur in the world of cricket should sub-continent cricket tours be marginalised.
 India later cancelled their tour to Pakistan, though Butt was hoping to host Australia after the latter team expressed an interest.
-In October 2008 he also asked questions of the financial security of the previous PCB officials, and speculated on the removal of Geoff Lawson, then Pakistani coach, from his position.
+In October 2008, he also asked questions of the financial security of the previous PCB officials, and speculated on the removal of Geoff Lawson, then Pakistani coach, from his position.
 Two days later, however, he reversed his position by stating he was "duty-bound to fully back Lawson and to take care of all his liabilities."
 Shafqat Naghmi, PCB Chief Operating Officer, also threatened to sue Butt over allegations that the former was stealing official documents.